Yo-ru/gulag-api-py/README.md

-# gulag-api-py
-A python api wrapper for the custom osu! server, gulag.
+# A Python API wrapper for a gulag instance

+## Wiki
+Take a look at the [Wiki](https://github.com/Yo-ru/gulag-api-py/wiki) to get started!